NormanDunbar/TraceCollier/README.md

 Just don't!
 Trust me, you don't need the grief.
 It's not like TraceMiner2 uses anything non-standard, just plain old C++ and the Standard Template Library, for maximum portability.
 But then again, I did mention standards didn't I?
 That's a problem with Microsoft.

-Honestly, if you want to, try it.
+Honestly, try it if you want to.
 I haven't.
-TraceMiner of old took so many changes to basic C code to make it even think about compiling with Visual Studio, it's just not woprth it.
+TraceMiner of old needed so many changes to basic C code just to make it even think about compiling with Visual Studio, it's just not worth it.

 Plus, I haven't even tried! :-)